fuchsia/js-hell/README.md

 JS-HELL
 =====
-Js-Hell is a tool for running javascript from the command-line (CLI).
+Js-hell is a tool for running javascript from the command-line (CLI).

 Instead of using a library to write a bespoke CLI script, you annotate your script or package and js-hell runs it for you.
 (In essence, your